Property Transfer Tax:

 To see how much tax you would be paying on any given property go here.

-As of FEBRUARY 21, 2018, the Property Transfer Tax on residential properties above $3 million will be raised from 3% to 5%.
-It otherwise remains at 1% for the first $200,000, 2% of everything else up to the $2,000,000 mark, and 3% for the amount between $2 million and $3million unless exemptions apply.
+As of February 21, 2018, the Property Transfer Tax on residential properties above $3 million was raised from 3% to 5%.
+It remains at 1% for the first $200,000, 2% of everything else up to the $2,000,000 mark, and 3% for the amount between $2 million and $3million.

 There are several situations where you might be exempt from paying tax.
 See below.